A guy goes to see his doctor because he’s having trouble breathing. He also has a cough that won’t go away and he gets winded easily.

 Now, this doesn’t mean that people who eat healthy don’t get sick.
 Nor do I believe that eating a Whole Food Plant Based diet will make us immortal superhumans who fly around on chia seeds, poop out glitter and save the world with green smoothies and black beans.

 Sometimes people who eat like goddamn poster children for Whole Foods get sick, and sometimes the heaviest smokers live the longest.

 That’s life, and there are far more factors at play than we will ever know.
 I want you to understand that I’m not disillusioned about this fact.

 What I’m saying is that the body is capable of self repair, given it has everything it needs, none of what it doesn’t, and is in proper working order.

 I’m reminding you about Homeostasis.

-Let’s take a cue from bumps, bruises and cuts that we have all seen heal on the outside of our body and apply the same rule to the inside of our body.
+Let’s take a cue from the bumps, bruises and cuts that we’ve all seen heal on the outside of our body and apply the same rule to the inside of our body.